This is the next installment in a series following up on the article, “How did the Incarnation Change God’s Relationship with Us?”

 Open theism errs in thinking that God does not entirely know the future, but learns conclusively what happens as a result of our choices only as they unfold.
 That’s because its proponents are thinking of God as existing and developing within the arrow of time.

-However, though God has entered into the arrow of time specifically in the life of Jesus Christ, and universally in God’s unfolding Providence throughout human history and throughout the entire unfolding of the physical universe, God, as God is in God’s Divine Self, exists above and beyond the physical universe, its expansion in space, and its unfolding within the arrow of time.
+However, though God has entered into the arrow of time specifically in the life of Jesus Christ, and universally in God’s unfolding Providence throughout human history and throughout the entire unfolding of the physical universe, the Divine Being of God exists above and beyond the physical universe, its expansion in space, and its unfolding within the arrow of time.
 Therefore God’s knowledge is indeed infinite, encompassing everything that we experience as past, present, and future.

 These questions push the limits of what we time- and space-bound humans can grasp and understand.
 For a better resolution of the paradox that Open theism attempts to resolve by positing that God’s knowledge grows and develops, and for more on some of the other points raised in this article and in the previous one (“How does God Speak to Us, Before and After the Incarnation?”), please see the articles linked below.